Prajin19/EXPERIMENT-NO--05-INTERFACING-ANALOG-OUTPUT-SERVO-MOTOR-WITH-ARDUINO-/README.md

-###  DATE: 22-03-2024
+# EXPERIMENT NO 05 INTERFACING ANALOG OUTPUT SERVO MOTOR WITH ARDUINO
 ###  NAME: Prajin S
+###  DATE: 01-05-2024
 ###  ROLL NO : 212223230151
 ###  DEPARTMENT: Artificial Intelligence and Data Sceince

-# EXPERIMENT NO 05 INTERFACING ANALOG OUTPUT SERVO MOTOR WITH ARDUINO

 ### AIM
 To interface an Analog output (servo motor) and modify the angular displacement of the servo using PWM signal .